eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 before publishing, I would think: "who would want to read this?
 It's too personal, obscure, idiosyncratic, probably a few people will unsubscribe to the RSS feed for this".
-And always those are the posts where people email me to say that they always thought the same thing but could never quite put it into words.
+And always those are the posts where people email me to say they always thought the same thing but could never quite put it into words.
 I really value those emails.
 "I am understood" is a wonderful feeling.

-I try to apply a rule that if I do something, and I don't write about it---or otherwise generate external-facing evidence that I did it---it didn't happen.
-I have built so many things in the dark, little experiments or software projects that never saw the light of day.
+I try to apply a rule that if I do something, and don't write about it---or otherwise generate external-facing evidence of it---it didn't happen.
+I have built so many things in the dark, little experiments or software projects or essays that never saw the light of day.
 I want to put more things out.
 If it doesn't merit and entire blog post, then at least a tweet.

 # Your Books